Venice Apply Now

 Studio Directors in Venice

-Jette Hopp (director, Snøhetta)
+Jette Cathrin Hopp (Director, Snøhetta)

-Tommaso Maserati (architect, Snøhetta)
+Tommaso Maserati (Architect, Snøhetta)

 Studio Project